 - Appraisal reports must express an opinion about the condition of the improvements.
-The property condition must be rated C1-C4. - An interior/exterior inspection must include complete visual inspection of all accessible areas of the property - Appraisal reports must reflect adverse conditions apparent during the inspection.
-This includes needed repairs, deterioration, or the presence of hazardous, toxic, or adverse environmental conditions. - Detrimental conditions must be reported even if they are typical for the area including - o Items needing immediate repair - o Items with deferred maintenance which may/may not need immediate repair - physical, functional, or external inadequacies - Design and material usage should be typical of the market area.
-Pioneering designs such as underground improvements, irregular floor plans, log cabins, and geodesic domes which lack a ready resale market are generally not acceptable. - The site of the subject property should be typical of the neighborhood and sufficient in size to adequately support all improvements.
-The following conditions should be evident in the Site section of the appraisal report and any deviations should be adequately explained in the Comments section. - Maximum lot size is 10 acres (unless otherwise typical in the market.)
+The property condition must be rated C1-C4. - Design and material usage should be typical of the market area.
+Pioneering designs such as underground improvements, irregular floor plans, and geodesic domes which lack a ready resale market are generally not acceptable. - The site should be typical of the neighborhood and sufficient in size to adequately support all improvements.
+The following should be evident in the Site section of the appraisal report (any deviations should be adequately explained in Comments). - o Maximum lot size is 10 acres (unless otherwise typical in the market.)
 The property must be residential in nature.
-Agricultural-type properties are not eligible for mortgage insurance - Loans in which multiple parcels are encumbered must be noted in the final valuation and the value of both the improved and unimproved parcels is evident. - The Highest and Best Use as improved must be the present use and expected to be residential - There should be no easements or encroachments which could adversely affect the market value. - Any adverse location or site conditions (i.e., special assessments, slide areas, illegal or legal nonconforming zoning use) or superior site conditions (i.e., view) that would affect value or marketability should be discussed in the appraiser's comments and have corresponding and

-- appropriate adjustments made to Land Value in the Cost Approach and Site/View in the Sales Comparison Analysis, if applicable. - The site cannot have soil conditions designated as "dangerous to health" or "unsupportive of improvements"
+Agricultural-type properties are not eligible for mortgage insurance - Loans in which multiple parcels are encumbered must be noted in the final valuation; the value of both the improved and unimproved parcels must be evident. - o The Highest and Best Use as improved must be the present use and residential - o There should be no easements or encroachments which adversely affect the market value. - Any adverse location or site conditions (i.e., special assessments, slide areas, illegal or legal nonconforming zoning use) or superior site conditions (i.e., view) that would affect value or marketability should be addressed. - The site cannot have soil conditions designated as "dangerous to health" or "unsupportive of improvements."
+The item(s) must be satisfactorily addressed for the loan to be eligible for insurance with Arch MI.